AetiasHax/ph/INSTALL.md

 > [!NOTE]
 > For Linux users: If you plan to use Wibo instead of Wine, run `configure.py` with `-w <path/to/wibo>`.
 6. Put one or more base ROMs in the [`/extract/`](/extract/README.md) directory of this repository.

+Now you can run `ninja` to build a ROM for the chosen version.

 ### Matching the base ROM